huggingface/transformers/docs/source/en/model_doc/dinov2_with_registers.md

 Tips:

-- Usage of Dinov2 with registers is identical to Dinov2 without, you'll just get better performance.
+- Usage of DINOv2 with Registers is identical to DINOv2 without, you'll just get better performance.

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/facebookresearch/dinov2).